Polymer chemistry

 Table of contents

-the art of analysing polymers
+- Plastics analytics - the art of analysing polymers

 Polymers are indispensable constituents of numerous components and products from medical technology, through consumer articles, to the automotive industry.
 Here polymers must often withstand high loads.
 To make sure these requirements are met, our experts from the specialist area Chemical analytics acquire, quantify and evaluate your polymer materials and products using plastics analytics.
-We combine various analytical methods to analyse thermoplastics, thermosetting plastics, elastomers, composite materials and foams for their technical and chemical characteristics, e.g.:
+We combine various analytical methods to analyse thermoplastics, thermosetting plastics, elastomers, composite materials and foams for their technical and chemical characteristics, e.g.

 - RAMAN and FTIR spectroscopy